wikimedia/wikipediapreview-wordpress/readme.txt

 3. You will see a list of suggested articles.
 Select the one you want to link to.
 4. Wikipedia Preview will automatically turn the link into a preview of the relevant Wikipedia article.
 You can easily edit or remove this.

+**GETTING STARTED:**

+Wikipedia Preview gives your site visitors context without leaving your site.
+We recommend adding links to words, pronouns, or phrases that you think your site visitors might be confused about or want more information about.
+Some sections of your site may be enhanced by adding a lot of links; other sections of your site might not need any.
+Take a few minutes to add links retroactively to your existing content, and take just a few seconds to add links to new content as you create it in the future.
+Your visitors will thank you!
+Let us know what you think about the product as you’re using it – we love to hear from you.

 == Screenshots ==

 1. Mobile view on touch